Optimistic-Worms/basket-bear/README.md

 npm run server
 ```

-Start the server with nodemon, webpack-dev middleware, and webpack-hot-middleware:
+Start the server with nodemon, webpack-dev-middleware, and webpack-hot-middleware:
 ```sh
 npm run hot
 ```